 BACK TO TOP

 Prince George Fire Rescue Service attends to fires, medical emergencies, vehicle crashes, river and wilderness emergencies, and all types of rescue situations.
-The Department serves 75,000 citizens and responds to an average of 5,000 calls each year.
 There are four fire halls in the City of Prince George which are open 24 hours a day, seven days a week.